 The Gopher Invitational:

-After eight successful years at Spring Hill Golf Club, the Gopher Invitational made the move to Windsong Farm Golf Club in Independence, Minn., in 2013.
-The tournament will return to Windsong in 2014 for its 10th season.
+The Gopher Invitational has called Windsong Farm Golf Club (Independence, Minn.) for the past two years.
+The tournament's 10th playing took place Sept.
+7-8, 2014.
 Windsong Farm is a private golf course designed by the Fought-Lehman Golf Course Architecture firm.
 Opened in 2003, Windsong measures 7,380 yards and has a par 71 layout.

 "Windsong Farm Golf Club is set on one of the most beautiful backdrops in Minnesota," Minnesota head coach John Carlson said.
 "From well bunkered fairways and greens to lightning fast putting surfaces, the golf course will challenge even the most seasoned collegiate player.
 As host to our Gopher Invitational, players will be treated to 7300 yards of pure golf."